-additional vehicle flows, being main routes in to the town.
-Junction improvement will be needed to mitigate the impacts of ongoing development in the area.
-There are poor pedestrian and cycle links between the northern and particularly during summer months, putting pressure on the town centre road network and parking.
-However, the most significant issue is the impact that additional development in the area would have on the local road the required mitigation measures.
+There are concerns about the capacity of Spott Road and and measures to mitigate existing air quality in Queens Road junction in Dunbar to accommodate Musselburgh town centre are proposed with improved additional vehicle flows, being main routes in to the town. parking provision and management and enhanced Junction improvement will be needed to mitigate the impacts of ongoing development in the area.
+There are poor pedestrian and cycle links between the northern and commissioned to determine the acceptability and cost of building significant infrastructure in the vicinity of our this intervention.
+A Transport Assessment submitted for shared boundary.
+Adequate Cross boundary Officer housing development on land south of Windvgoul working will be required to minimise the negative effects of suggests that a transport solution for the development of such major development and ensure maximum release of

-North Berwick
+North Berwick experiences significant visitor numbers, the town centre road network and parking.
+However, the most significant issue is the impact that additional development in the area would have on the local road network.
+A number of these roads also provide access to

-Cross Border modelling for the whole of the SEStrans Area has also been carried out and the impacts of improving the Sheriffhall roundabout and of the broader transport corridor into the south east wedge linking East Lothian, Midlothian and the city of Edinburgh will be investigated.
+Cross Border modelling for the whole of the SEStrans Area has also been carried out and the impacts of improving the Sheriffhall roundabout and of the broader City Deal require detailed analysis of the potential impacts

+Lothian, Midlothian and the city of Edinburgh will be investigated.